 When children live in two different homes, parenting can be very challenging under the best of circumstances.
 But children need cooperative parents who minimize conflict – especially when the conflict affects the time a child spends with the other parent.

-Parenting Coordination is a process in which parties to a custody or visitation dispute meet with a professional Parenting Coordinator to help them work on communication, access schedules and shared parenting.
-Parenting Coordination allows parents to meet in a safe, confidential environment in order to reduce conflict and help parents communicate more effectively with each other to increase quality parenting time with children and to develop parentingand access plans that make sense for their family.
+Parenting Coordination is a process in which a Parenting Coordinator meets with parents in a safe, confidential environment in order to reduce conflict and help parents communicate more effectively with each other.

 If you feel that communicating or working with the other parent is hopeless, Parenting Coordination can help.
 The goal of Parenting Coordination is to open the lines of communication early in the legal process to assist you in learning how to parent your children in two separate households.
 It doesn't mean you have to agree on everything.
 In fact, you may not agree on much.
 But our goal is to give you ways to communicate effectively for the sake of your children.